Cerosh/FrameworkDocumentation/index.md

     }
 }
 ```
+The `searchFor()` method uses 2 elements, requestInput and searchButton.
+They dont use the WebElement type but new ones (TextInput and Button).
+The `@FindBy` annotations is used not only by the elements of the `SearchArrow` class but also by the class itself.The framework  define a class for each type of HTML element (TextInput, Button).
+The `@FindBy` annotation can be used not only for elements but also for the classes.
+The `@FindBy` annotation can be used for objects with the TextInput and Button classes.
+There is a class for each type of html element which are the TestInput and Button class.
+All these classes extend another class called `TypifiedElement`.
+Because of the inheritance, TextInput can use all protected/public methods of TypifiedElement.
+In addition, it defines methods for getting text and clearing value.
+Since there is no `driver` or `By locator` passed as parameter It implements the `WebDriver` interface .
-This class describes the structure of the search string and the logic of interaction with it.
+The `PageFactory.initElements()` can initialize TextInput and Button elements.This class describes the structure of the search string and the logic of interaction with it.
 Next, you need to create a MainPage class that contains the search string:
 ```Java
 public class MainPage {